 criteria.
 5. Lighting Devices.
 Appendix G requires all lighting devices required by section 393 to be operative at all times.
-The out of service criteria only requires one stop light and functioning turn signals on the rear most vehicle of a combination vehicle the rear most vehicle of a combination vehicle to be operative at all times.
+The out of service criteria only requires one stop light and functioning turn signals on the centre thick of the objective birth of the objective the section of the section of the objective of the objective the section of the section of the objective of the objective the section of the section of the objective of the objective the section of the se the rear most vehicle of a combination vehicle the rear most vehicle of a combination vehicle to be operative at all times.
 In addition one operative head lamp and tail lamp are required during the hours of darkness.
 6. Safe Loading.

-Same for both Appendix G and the out of
+Same for both Appendix G and the out of compare articles.